vlad17/vlad17.github.io/_posts/2019-12-25-stop-anytime-multiplicative-weights.md

 Further, [Elegant AdaHedge](https://arxiv.org/abs/1301.0534) is both anytime and scale-free, while we also have some specializations:

 * Constant FTL Regret (FlipFlop, from Elegant AdaHedge paper) - constant-factor performance for the worst case and additive-constant performance compared to the follow-the-leader algorithm.
-* Universal Hedge (**open** as far as I'm aware) - the "perform within a constant factor of the optimal-constant MWUA for that horizon" guarantee.
+* Universal Hedge (open far as I'm aware) - the "perform within a constant factor of the optimal-constant MWUA for that horizon" guarantee.
 * Stochastic Optimality (using the decaying hedge from above, per a [recent paper](https://arxiv.org/abs/1809.01382)) - perform the best when the column player plays randomly (i.e., all experts take losses that are just fixed random variables over time).